-In the wake of the Financial Crisis, inflation has been low and the 10-year Treasury yield is about 74 basis points above its historic closing low of 1.37% in early July of 2016.
+In the wake of the Financial Crisis, inflation has been low and the 10-year Treasury yield, as of the September close, is about 153 basis points above its historic closing low of 1.37% in early July of 2016.
 So, with this refresher on the Financial Crisis in mind, let's take another look at the popular P/E10 valuation metric.

 Here is a scatter graph with the market valuation on the vertical axis (log scale) and inflation on the horizontal axis.
 It includes some key highlights: 1) the extreme overvaluation and irrational period of the Tech Bubble, 2) the valuations since the start of last recession, 3) the average P/E10 and 4) where we are today.